defi-ventures/BlockX-chain/docs/guides/README.md

 # Guides

-This section contains different guides to use popular Ethereum tools with Tokn.
+This section contains different guides to use popular Ethereum tools with BlockX.

 1. [Truffle](./truffle.md)
 2. [Metamask](./metamask.md)